charanreddy-git/competitive-programming/README.md

-This repo consists of setup for local compiling and running a code and also code snippets that i use for competitive programming
+This repo contains the setup for local compiling and running of code, as well as code snippets that I use for competitive programming.